SightstoneOfficial/Sightstone/README.md

   * Store various accounts safely

 #Sightstone Light
-As it is mention by it's name, this is a light version of Sightstone.
-It has nothing but the original League of Legends client functions.
+As mentioned by its name, this is a light version of Sightstone.
+It has nothing but the original League of Legends client's functions.

 #Sightstone Ultra Light
 From the three options available this is the lightest version.
 It comes down to the basic functionality of the League of Legends Client by  removing non-essencial features like: